 This interest group emphasizes unmanned aerial vehicles from large platforms until small vehicles and a large variety of systems and applications

-Aerial Robotic Systems physically interacting with the environment) Perception Based Aerial Robotics (IG2)
+Aerial Robotic Systems physically interacting with the environment (IG2)

 This interest group focalizes on the methods and technologies required for the development of aerial robots physically interacting with objects and with other aerial vehicles.
 Aerial robotic manipulation is a main subject in this interest group